 ...Hooooray, after a few more tweaks we can finally run the BF-mandelbrot program on the JVM (after nearly 10 minutes of parsing the corresponding WHILE-program; the size of the resulting class file is around 32K-not too bad).
 The generation of the picture completes within 20 or so seconds.
 Try replicating this with an interpreter!
-The good point is that we now have a sufficiently complicated program in our WHILE-language in order to do some benchmarking.
-Which means we now face the question about what to do next...
+The good point is that we now have a sufficiently complicated program in our WHILE-language in order to do some benchmarking (your task!).
+Having done this, we now face the question about what to do next in our compiler...?